Cryptology-Algorithm-Lab/Cryptology-Algorithm-Lab.github.io/index.md

         </ul>
   </li>
   <li>
     (Jul 23, 2025) <b>Yunki Kim</b> visited the University of Notre Dame to do research on private set intersection protocols and their applications for six months.
-We wish him successful journeys to become a good researcher!
+We wish success in his journey to become a good researcher!
   </li>
   <li>
     (Jul 19, 2025) <b>Hyunjung Son</b> visited the University of Notre Dame to do research on the security technologies to protect data copyright for a month.
-We wish her successful journeys to become a good researcher!
+We wish success in her journey to become a good researcher!
   </li>
 <!--   <li>
       (Jul 03, 2025) The following paper has been accepted for presentation at <b><span style = "color : #4169E1">ACM CCS</span></b> 2025.